eoinkelly/notes/oauth/book-mastering-oauth.md

     *  can securely *store* secrets
     * called a "confidential client" in spec
     * example: a server
+    * The "authorization code" grant is designed for this client
 2. Untrusted client (public client)
     * cannot securely *store* secrets
     * called a "public client" in spec
     * example:
         * JS app that runs in browser
         * native mobile app
-            * even if it uses the native secure storage APIs of the device it probably shouldn't be trusted
+            * even if it uses the native secure storage APIs of the device it probably shouldn't be trusted.
             * sometimes these are considered trusted (depends on use-case)
+    * The "implicit" grant is designed for this client

-In determining the difference between trusted and untrusted client, usually it comes down to the *storage* of secrets (SSL means secure transmission is easier)
+In determining the difference between trusted and untrusted client, usually it comes down to the *storage* of secrets (SSL means secure transmission is easy for all clients to do)

-NOTE: OAuth2 depends on being over SSL
+NOTE: The security of OAuth2 completely depends on being over SSL

+Terminology: "grant"

+* grant can mean
+    * A workflow
+    * A JSON response

 Available Workflows